JiFish/Storyteller/README.md

 The first 20 _Lone Wolf_ books have good support.

-The _Sonic The Hedgehog Gamebooks_ are also supported as are The _Narnia Solo Games_ books.
+The following other books / series are supported: Alice's Nightmare in Wonderland, The Crystal Maze Adventure, The Sonic The Hedgehog Gamebooks, The Narnia Solo Games books.

 The full list of supported books is here: http://htmlpreview.github.io/?https://github.com/JiFish/Storyteller/master/extras/book_support.html